 HACA has more than 5,400 Section 8 vouchers, also known as Housing Choice Vouchers (HCV).
 Families in the HCV program have the choice and responsibility to select their own housing location within HACA’s jurisdiction and with a landlord that is willing to accept vouchers.
 HCV participants pay between 30-40 percent of their monthly household income toward rent.
 The voucher covers the rest of the rent and sends the payment directly to the landlord.

 The waitlists are currently closed for HACA’s PBRA Properties.

 Mainstream Voucher Program – Voucher program designed to assist non-elderly, disabled individuals and families who are experiencing homelessness or an institutional transition.

-Emergency Housing Vouchers – HACA was recently awarded 242 Emergency Housing Vouchers (EHV) from the Department of Housing and Urban Development (HUD).
+Emergency Housing Vouchers – HACA administers Emergency Housing Vouchers (EHV) from the Department of Housing and Urban Development (HUD).
 HACA cannot accept EHV applications directly from families or individuals.
 Please see additional information below.

 This voucher program will serve low-income individuals and families from the following eligible populations: